-We have a history of losses and have only achieved profitability intermittently.
+We have a history of losses and have only achieved profitability periodically.
 We cannot be certain that we will attain or sustain profitability in the future.

-We have incurred losses since our inception in 2000.
-Whereas we were profitable between 2013 and 2015, we had a net loss of \$43.4 million for the year ended December 31, 2023, and an accumulated deficit of \$430.2 million as of December 31, 2023.
+Until 2024, we have incurred losses each year since our inception in 2000.
 Our ability to attain or sustain profitability depends on numerous factors, many of which are out of our control, including continued RAIN industry adoption and us maintaining or growing our market share.
 Our costs to support operations, product development and business and personnel expansion in sales, engineering and marketing are significant and are likely to increase as we invest to grow the market and our share of it, reduce our costs and improve our operations.
 If we fail to increase our revenue or manage our expenses, or if our investments in growing the market or our share of it fail, then we may not attain or sustain profitability.